Effective Problem Management Techniques

 Problem management is a key route to quality improvement, although the actual level of taking up and an average maturity of this in many organizations is still relatively low.
 Forget about using problem management to find temporary solutions.
 Paired with effective work productivity solutions, they make a strong team.

 If you want problem management to deliver real value, then you must build a problem management process that focuses on finding permanent solutions.
 Only by that, you will be able to substantially reduce the volume of incidents.
+Also, while building a problem management process, you can use some marketing productivity tools.

 Therefore, try out all the mentioned techniques above to find the most suitable one.